sailfish009/openstructure/modules/doc/install.rst

 .. note::

-  Some versions of curl have have trouble with the certificate of the OpenStructure git server and fail to clone the repository.
+  Some versions of curl have trouble with the certificate of the OpenStructure git server and fail to clone the repository.
 To work around this, disable the SSL certificate verification by setting the following environment variable:

   .. code-block:: bash